How to Calculate Earned Value in Project Management

 Earned value calculations in project management

-- Schedule Variance (SV).
-Schedule variance is the difference between your planned progress and your actual progress to date.
+- Schedule Variance (SV): Schedule variance is the difference between your planned progress and your actual progress to date.
 The SV calculation is EV (earned value) - PV (planned value).
-Let’s assume you have a four-month-long project, and you’re two months in, but only 25% complete.
+Let’s assume you have a four-month-long project, and you’re two months in, but the project is only 25% complete.
 In this case, your EV = 1 months (25% of four months), and your PV = 2 months.
 Therefore your SV is 1 - 2 = -1.
 Since the number is negative, it indicates you’re behind schedule.

-- Schedule Performance Index (SPI).
-This measure is similar to SV, but is often preferred as it translates the numbers into a value that is easily compared across tasks or projects.
-SPI = EV/PV.
+- Schedule Performance Index (SPI): This measure is similar to SV but is often preferred as it translates the numbers into a value that is easily compared across tasks or projects.
+The SPI calculation is: SPI = EV/PV.
 When SPI is above 1.00, you’re ahead of schedule.
 If it’s below 1.00, you’re behind.
 To take the example from above, SPI would be 1/2 = 0.5.

 Using SPI is different than simply comparing your progress against your baseline.
-Comparing your actual schedule against plan may indicate you’re behind on two tasks.
+Comparing your actual schedule against your plan may indicate you’re behind on two tasks.
 So, you know where your immediate problem is, but not necessarily how it impacts the overall project or your expected completion date.
-Using earned value, you can calculate your SPI by task and for the project as a whole.
-When you take the Schedule Performance Index for each task and look at the bigger picture, you can see that your project is ahead of schedule, even with two late tasks.
-This helps you better understand the overall impact of the late tasks on the project as a whole.
+Using earned value, you can calculate your SPI both by task and for the project as a whole.
+When you take the SPI for each task and look at the bigger picture, you can see that your project is ahead of schedule, even with two late tasks.
+This helps you better understand the overall impact of the late tasks on the project.

-- Cost Performance Index (CPI).
-As with SPI, CPI allows you to simplify the answer for better analysis.
-CPI = EV/AC.
+- Cost Performance Index (CPI): As with SPI, CPI allows you to simplify the answer for better analysis.
+The CPI calculation is: CPI = EV/AC.
 When CPI is over 1.00, you’re under budget, and when it’s under 1.00, you’re overspending.
 In the scenario above, CPI = 60,000/ 70,000 = 0.86, indicating an overspend.
 CPI can be used to forecast your project’s completion.
-For example, you can divide your total project budget by your current cost performance index to get the expected total cost at completion.
+For example, you can divide your total project budget by your current CPI to get the expected total cost at completion.
 The formula is Estimate at Completion (EAC) = Budget/ CPI.
 In the above example, this would be $100,000/ 0.86 = $116,279.07.
 Meaning, that at this point in the project, based on current trends, you will likely end up overspending your budget by $16,279.07.
 Knowing this early allows you the time to either find ways to cut costs or secure more funding.